 - Local Cache (standalone cache)

-See more details on edition comparison between NCache Enterprise, Professional and Open Source.
+See more details on edition comparison between NCache Enterprise and Professional.
 We’ll create a Partitioned-Replica Cache here in both ways - NCache Web Manager and PowerShell tool.

 Start-Service -Name NCacheSvc

 - For .NET Core, run NCache Service (NCacheSvc) as Administrator.
 Please refer to this section for detail.